Daniel-Nikpayuk/markdown/README.md

 # C++ Continuation Constructing Template Meta Programming Library
 -------------------

-A self-contained library of tools to prototype and build lexers, parsers, as well as compilers.
+A self-contained library of tools for prototyping and building lexers, parsers, as well as compilers.

 ## Philosophy